jtextor/insilico-trials/README.md

 For the web-based version, visit the page https://computational-immunology.org/models/immunotherapy-trials/ and a demo simulation will immediately start running.
 To generate a study that shows a very clear immunotherapy effect, use the sliders to set the parameter "Growth Rate Mean" to 2.5 and "Immunotherapy effect" to 10 or higher.
 Note that these are stochastic simulations: re-running the simulations with the same parameters will generate different survival curves each time, due to the random variation in parameters.

 For the R package, see the example below, which re-creates (a simplified version of) Figure 3A in the paper.
+This should not take more than about a second on typical hardware.

 ```
 library( TumorImmuneModels )